In partnership with the National Foreign Languages Project (NFLP) and Foreign Trade University (FTU)

 Distinguished Guests and Speakers

-• Dr Cao Thi Hong Phuong, teacher trainer at Hanoi National University of Education, holds a PhD in Applied Linguistics from Victoria University of Wellington.
+• Dr Cao Thi Hong Phuong, Hanoi National University of Education.
+Dr Phuong holds a PhD in Applied Linguistics from Victoria University of Wellington.
 Her research focuses on assessment literacy, curriculum development, and the integration of assessment into teacher education.

-• Dr Quynh Nguyen, Director of the Office of Assessment and Quality Control at ULIS, VNU Hanoi, holds a PhD in Applied Linguistics from the University of Melbourne.
+• Dr. Nguyen Thi Ngoc Quynh, Director of the Office of Assessment and Quality Control at ULIS, VNU Hanoi.
+Dr Quynh holds a PhD in Applied Linguistics from the University of Melbourne.
 She contributes to national and international projects on language education and assessment, and currently serves as President of the Asian Association for Language Assessment.

 • Opening speeches and keynote presentations